-The yield on assets remained under pressure during 2013, as a result of the low interest rate environment in South Africa.
-South Africa was also not immune to the global credit and liquidity crisis or market uncertainty in respect of the longer-term interest rate trends.
-Net interest income was adversely impacted by the negative endowment effect due to the current high levels of excess capital of the Bank and the high level of non-interestbearing customer deposits.
-Pressure on margins is likely to continue during 2014.
+The yield on assets remained under pressure during 2014 as a result of the low interest rate environment in South Africa.
+South Africa was also not immune to the global credit and liquidity crisis or market uncertainty in respect of the longerterm interest rate trends.
+Pressure on margins is likely to continue during 2015.